Shimin233/Python100days/Day12/Lambda expression.md

 ## Lambda expression
-Using the lambda expression, we can express a function in a way; lambda expression also makes it unnecessary to name a function, unless you want to.
+Using the lambda expression, we can express a function more concisely; lambda expression also makes it unnecessary to name a function, unless you want to.
 ```Python
 #replace ds(x) using lambda expression
 >>> def ds(x):